visitscotland/digital-documents/DIGITAL-PARTNER-STANDARDS.md

 Cybersecurity standards protect VisitScotland, its partners and customers from attacks that could compromise data or damage systems.

-In terms of custom developed systems, as well as OWASP principles mentioned in section 5.4, there are a couple of other security vectors that need to be considered below.
+In terms of custom developed systems, as well as OWASP principles already mentioned, there are a couple of other security vectors that need to be considered below.

 ### Supply Chain Compromise